What is CBD?

 At Kana Wonders, we are sensitive to your need for safe products!
 We provide you socially conscious CBD products with no side effects.
 These products offer the best CBD activity that you can enjoy anywhere.

-We focus on the provision of an exceptional quality of broad-spectrum CBD oils.
-Our CBD oil has very minimal tetrahydrocannabinol THC content (about 0.04%)!
+We focus on the provision of exceptional quality broad-spectrum CBD oils.
+Our CBD oil has non-detectable tetrahydrocannabinol THC content (< 0.003%)!
 We have taken care to carefully deal with the psychoactive element so that you enjoy the fantastic therapeutic quality of this oil with no fear of side effects.